SumianVoice/TransVoice-Wiki/wiki/pages/resonance/index.md

 ### Big Dog Small Dog
 1. Imitate a big dog panting
-2. Try to imitate a smaller and smaller dog, raising the 'pitch' (it's not actually pitch) of the whisper
+2. Imitate a smaller and smaller dog, raising the whisper 'higher'
+  - you don't want a loud sound or an easy to hear sound; it should be very relaxed and unconstricted and free flowing
+3. Make the breath light and airy and free flowing if it isn't already
+  - the more the air is slowed down and restricted, the more constriction there will be
-3. Make a normal voiced sound (not a whisper) at a set pitch like 200hz or G3 or whatever you like
+4. Make a normal voiced "wa" sound (not a whisper) at a set pitch like 200hz / G3 or whatever pitch you want to speak at
-  - avoid going too high in pitch
+  - avoid going too high in pitch, or bring the voice down to your speaking level if you go too high

 Pitfalls:
 1. using FVF constriction to get louder breaths
-  - make it light and quiet but very airy, don't sacrifice airflow to make it quiet
+  - make it light and quiet but very airy, don't reduce airflow to make it quiet, make it very open and unrestricted
 2. raising pitch as well as resonance
-  - since they are usually linked, this is common, and it might be worth using the voiced resonance slides or steps exercise
+  - since they are usually linked, this is common, and it might be more worth using the voiced resonance slides or steps exercise if this happens

 ### Voiced Resonance Slide
-A voiced resonance slide can be difficult because we'll want to change pitch as well.
+A voiced resonance slide can be difficult because we'll often change pitch as well.
 A reverse yawn can actually be a fairly good way to get an idea of how this happens.
 If we leave the pitch to do what it wants and then raise the larynx, pitch will raise too, probably by a lot.

 With more practice it is possible to change resonance without affecting pitch, and this can be very useful, since we would not need to stop speaking to redrill resonance.